Kneasle/ringing-map-c-sharp/README.md

 However, you cannot just filter for unique tower names because many towers share common place names but are many miles apart (for example the name of my home tower, Stone, is shared by at least 2 other ringable towers both of which are in completely different parts of the country).
 So a distance cutoff was made for when two towers of the same name had to be labelled using the dedication instead of the place name.
 This in general worked really nicely and a bit of geographic intuition goes a long way to figuring out the place names.

 Another issue is that of cities.
-To start with, the map would treat cities the same as the rest of the map and so they would turn into a blobby mess of towers all very close together which are impossible to label (although our point design is working very well because the bell numbers are still identifiable):
+To start with, the map generator would treat cities the same as the rest of the map and so they would turn into a blobby mess of towers all very close together which are impossible to label (although my point design is clearly working because the bell numbers are still identifiable):

 ![Cities](https://raw.githubusercontent.com/Kneasle/ringing-map-c-sharp/master/Screenshots/City%20detection%20required.png)

 My intended solution to this (which never got fully implemented before switching to Linux) was to find the cities, remove them from the map, and display them enlarged round the edge of the map.
-The first bit, the border detection, was implemented, first with some strange results:
+The first part of this - city detection and border creation - _was_ implemented, first with some strange results:

 ![Broken borders](https://raw.githubusercontent.com/Kneasle/ringing-map-c-sharp/master/Screenshots/City%20Borders%20Not%20Quite%20Working.png)

-and then with some tweaking and bug-fixing, here showing what I belive is the border around London before the coastline data was added:
+and then properly with some tweaking and bug-fixing.
+Here's a screenshot showing what I belive is the border around London before the coastline data was added:

 ![Fixed border around London](https://github.com/Kneasle/ringing-map-c-sharp/blob/master/Screenshots/The%20border%20around%20London.png)

 ### Coastlines and Diocese Borders
 The next two things to implement were the coastlines and the diocese borders.
-The coastlines were done simply by figuring out the indices of those particular polygons in the dataset, and then importing them (doing OS grid conversions where required) and then converting these points into a polygon for the SVG generator.
+The coastlines were done simply by figuring out the numbers of the required polygons in the huge dataset, and then importing them (doing OS grid conversions where required) and then converting these points into a polygon for the SVG generator.

 The diocese borders, on the other hand, are not so straightforward.
-There is not to my knowledge any dataset with them on, so I used an implementation of Voronoi's algorithm to determine the lines of equal distance between each tower, and add this to the map if the neighbouring towers are from different dioceses (with the obligatory handling of edge cases like towers with no dedications, or privately owned towers).
-These lines were combined and converted into splines so that they looked better on the map.
-Now the map looked like this (the thick line on the right is a coastline and the thinner line is a diocese border.
-Note how the tower names have white rectangles behind them to prevent the text from clashing with the other lines):
+There is not to my knowledge any dataset with them on, so I used an implementation of Voronoi's algorithm to determine the lines exactly halfway between each pair of adjacent towers, and add this to the map if the neighbouring towers are from different dioceses (with the obligatory task of dealing with pesky edge cases like towers with no dedications or privately owned towers).
+These lines were combined and converted into Bezier splines so that they looked better on the map.
+Now the map looked like this (the thick line on the right is a coastline and the thinner line is a diocese border).
+Note how the tower names have white rectangles behind them to prevent the text from clashing with the other lines:

 ![Screenshot of some towers](https://raw.githubusercontent.com/Kneasle/ringing-map-c-sharp/master/Screenshots/Region%20Example.png)